 You raise a question that expresses the relationship between the experts in the field of theory and practice, science and commerce.
 Scientist spends his whole life in search of truth.

 Management activities are aimed at making a profit in the implementation of relations “buying and selling”.
-If the manager is constantly starts to read a lengthy statement of scientific hypotheses, the manager will “die of boredom” or lose his job.
+If the manager constantly starts to read a lengthy statement of scientific hypotheses, the manager will “die of boredom” or lose his job.

 On the other hand, it is the implementation of breakthrough hypotheses scientists in practice there are great opportunities for profit in business.
 Therefore, in the commercial area should be a group of professionals who have to study carefully the possibility of commercial discoveries scientists.
-On the other hand, in research institutions must be unique specialists, which should reflect the commercial component of the discoveries scientists.
+On the other hand, research institutions must be unique specialists, which should reflect the commercial component of the discoveries of scientists.

 3.